 Between SSM and PC, Daniel covered four USA Hockey national championships, a Silver Stick tournament, the 2007 Great Lakes Invitational, two Women's Hockey East championships and the 2011 Women's Frozen Four.

-In his budding career, Daniel has covered boys' and girls' youth hockey, youth soccer, men's and women's college hockey, high school football and minor league baseball.
+Daniel's portfolio includes coverage of boys' and girls' youth hockey, youth soccer, men's and women's college hockey, high school football and minor league baseball.
 The many events he has attended have taken place in Minnesota, Wisconsin, Illinois, Michigan, Ontario, Pennsylvania, New York State, Massachusetts, Rhode Island, Georgia and Florida.

 What was that about the Ducks prevailing in 5 games against Detroit?
 I have waited patiently for a few weeks to post this critique of your Hockey prediction accuracy.
 Send that discount crystal ball back to China from whence you bought it son.
 If the Wings were remotely healthy and had a full healthy roster even a single day all season, it would have been 4 to 1 Detroit.
 I consider the Ducks lucky for having pulled off more than 2 games.
 Still, I called the series 4-3 Detroit.
 Never forget history and what it teaches us about the humble beginnings of the Disney themed Anaheim Mighty Ducks and how they were no more than a point feeder team for the Russian 5 powered Red Wings for a decade and how Fedorov would dangle Kariya and Selanne with ease in his prime.
 Looks like the flying V Defense didn't work.
 "Quack, Quack, Quack, Quack, Quack, Quack, Quack, Quack, Quack, Quack, Quack, Quack, Quack, Quack, Quack, Quack".

 I prefer Duck Dynasty.
 Happy hunting next year chap!